Junglee Pictures: History

-Junglee Pictures was founded in February 2014 by Vineet Jain of The Times Group.
-The company's first film release came the following year with Dil Dhadakne Do, a family drama directed by Zoya Akhtar, which featured an ensemble cast headlined by Anil Kapoor, Shefali Shah, Priyanka Chopra, Ranveer Singh, Anushka Sharma and Farhan Akhtar.
+In February 2014, Vineet Jain of The Times Group re-established the company as Junglee Pictures.
+The newly formed company's first film release came the following year with Dil Dhadakne Do, a family drama directed by Zoya Akhtar, which featured an ensemble cast headlined by Anil Kapoor, Shefali Shah, Priyanka Chopra, Ranveer Singh, Anushka Sharma and Farhan Akhtar.
 A significant portion of the film was photographed in the Pullmantur Cruises ship MS Sovereign.
 The film received positive reviews for its performances and direction, but received criticism for its running time and climax.
 It earned ₹145 crores against a budget of ₹83 crores.

 The company's second film release came in the same year with Bangistan (2015), a comedy directed by Karan Anshuman, and starring Riteish Deshmukh and Pulkit Samrat.
 Keen to "tell stories that were inspired by real incidents", Junglee Pictures next produced Talvar, a partly fictional retelling of the 2008 Noida double murder case.
 Starring Irrfan Khan, Konkona Sen Sharma, Neeraj Kabi and Sohum Shah, the film was directed by Meghna Gulzar and penned by Vishal Bhardwaj.
 Bhardwaj has said that his screenplay was influenced by the Rashomon effect (in which the same event is given different interpretations by the individuals involved).
 Rajeev Masand termed the film a "gripping, then baffling, and ultimately disturbing account" of the murder, "deliberately unsentimental and melodrama-free".
 Joe Leydon of Variety called the film's screenplay "solidly constructed" and its narrative "satisfyingly brisk".
 Talvar won two awards each at the National Film Awards and the Filmfare Award ceremonies, including the Best Adapted Screenplay Award for Bhardwaj at the former.

 In 2017, the company produced the romantic comedy Bareilly Ki Barfi, directed by Ashwiny Iyer Tiwari and written by Nitesh Tiwari and Shreyas Jain.
 It starred Ayushmann Khurrana, Kriti Sanon and Rajkummar Rao and tells the story of a love triangle involving a headstrong young woman living in Bareilly, Uttar Pradesh.
 Rohit Vats of Hindustan Times praised the film for effectively capturing "the flavour of small-town India".
 It emerged as a sleeper hit.
 At the 63rd Filmfare Awards, the film won Best Director for Tiwari and Best Supporting Actor for Rao.